Like Washington and Jefferson, he championed liberty. Unlike the founders, he freed his slaves

 For Gilmore and others, it's a mystery that the legacies of Carter and his deed of gift remain hidden in history.

-To understand his erasure, it's necessary to understand his lofty station among the Virginia gentry of his day.
+To grasp the oddness of his erasure, it's necessary to understand his lofty station among the Virginia gentry of his day.
 He counted Washington's half-brother, Lawrence, James Madison and Thomas Jefferson as friends; he regularly dined with and loaned money to the latter.
 Washington himself was a neighbor, and Robert E. Lee's mother was the great granddaughter of his grandfather, Robert "King" Carter.

 King Carter was a man of enormous wealth and power, a colonial governor who owned about 1,000 slaves and more than 300,000 acres of land.
 He died in 1732, about three months after Carter III's father, leaving the boy with a fortune.
 Carter III was much wealthier than the younger Washington and Jefferson.
-The sprawling Nomini Hall, which is tough to locate on a map today, was just one of his 16 plantations.
+The sprawling Nomini Hall, which is tough to locate on a map

-A religious wanderer drawn later in life to integrated churches, Carter III was not the first to fr